 Mortgage Lender Arrangement Fees

 Let’s start with a fee that can easily be avoided.
 When you are searching for a mortgage you will find that different lenders will offer a range of interest rates.
-You can get a lower more attractive interest rate that will save you money, however how much does it save you and at what cost?
-Most banks and building societies will charge £999 for a lower interest rate.
-Double-check you are saving enough money to make it worth paying this.
+You can get a lower more attractive interest rate and better overall mortgage deal that will save you money, however how much does it save you, and at what cost?
+Most banks and building societies will charge an arrangement fee sometimes called a mortgage completion fee of £999 for a lower interest rate.
+Double-check that you are saving enough money to make it worth paying an arrangement fee.
 Hint: On most mortgages, you will not be, unless it is a large mortgage.

 Although it is wise to shop around and get at least a couple of quotes it is also crucial that you get a competent solicitor to act on your behalf.
 It’s more important that you find a good solicitor rather than a cheap solicitor.
 Many property transactions are put at risk due to a slow solicitor in the chain who is dragging their feet.